My Dog's Urine is Dark Yellow and Smells

-When we take our dog out for a walk, we are not only allowing them to relieve themselves and exercise, but we are given the opportunity for a health status update.
-There are many canine diseases which are either asymptomatic (have no visible symptoms) or have hard to distinguish signs.
+When we take our dog out for a walk, we are not only allowing them to relieve themselves and exercise.
+We are also given the opportunity for a health status update.
+There are many canine diseases which are either asymptomatic (have no visible symptoms) or have hard-to-distinguish signs.
 Looking at our dog's urine and feces after expulsion, we can sometimes tell if they have parasites, gastrointestinal disorders or even life threatening illnesses.
-This is the case if the dog's urine is too light, too dark or if it smells.
+This is the case if the dog's urine is too light, too dark or if it smells abnormal.

 In this AnimalWised article, we look at why your dog's urine is dark yellow and smells.
 While there are a few reasons for this, some are more concerning than others.
 We look at the underlying causes and what treatment is available.

 Why is my dog's urine dark?

 When we go out walking with our dog, it can be easy to get distracted.
 We should be taking care to ensure we pick up any feces they evacuate, but we might not pay attention to the status of their urine.
 If walking on grass, muddy terrain or other areas where it is difficult to see the color and consistency of the dog's pee, it is also easy to miss it.
 However, it is important we try.